 By Stephen Leahy

 Drinking water is being contaminated by fracking for natural gas a new US study revealed Monday.
-More than 80% of drinking water wells at homes within 1 kilometre of active gas drilling operations had an average of 6 times more methane than those further away.
+More than 80% of drinking water wells at homes within 1 kilometer of active gas drilling operations had an average of 6 times more methane than those further away.
 The study also found more ethane and propane in water wells.

 “Distance matters when it comes to reducing the risk of water contamination,” Jackson told DeSmog.